online casino

 “Hey cheer up, it can’t be that bad.
 Pull yourself together”

-Anyone who has ever experienced depression knows how words such as those can really get our blood boiling.
-It’s no wonder many of us refuse to tell anyone about how we feel when we just KNOW what the common response will be.
-The ignorance of those more fortunate than us just helps to suppress and contain these feelings and thoughts to ourselves.
+Anyone who has experienced depression knows how words such as those can turn our blood into a boiling cauldron of rage .
+It’s no wonder many of us refuse to tell anyone how we’re feeling when we just KNOW what the common response will be.
+The ignorance of the more fortunate members of society cause us to suppress and contain these feelings and thoughts to ourselves.

 It’s a disease, an illness, the modern day version of leprosy where revealing our affliction immediately condemns us to the metaphorical island of isolation where we can wither away and the ordinary folk can judge from afar.

-To be fair not everyone shares these views, and for that I applaud them.
-It can be very hard to truly understand what depression actually feels like.
-Just as I can’t understand what it feels like to be a psychopath and to be devoid of all empathy and guilt.
+To be fair not everyone shares these views, for that I applaud them.
+It can be difficult to truly understand what depression feels like.
+I can’t understand how it feels to be a psychopath and to be devoid of all empathy and guilt.
 To lack the basic brain function of what makes us human.
-It must be similarly unfathomable for most people to understand how people like us struggle to feel happiness and joy, even when surrounded by such emotional stimuli.
+It must be similarly unfathomable for most people to understand how people like us struggle to feel happiness and joy, even when surrounded by intense emotional stimuli.

 Not many people know what goes on inside my head.
-I like it this way as it makes me feel uncomfortable to think that everyone can go poking around in there.
-I admit I don’t know exactly what is wrong, but for as long as I can remember something hasn’t been right up there.
-The little chemist in my brain has got his formula all wrong and while he isn’t in danger of blowing up the lab, my inner Walter White is at best, a little confused.
+I like it this way; it makes me feel uncomfortable imagining everyone poking around in there.
+I admit, I don’t know exactly what is wrong, but for as long as I can remember something’s been amiss.
+The little chemist in my brain has messed up the formula and while he’s not in danger of blowing up his lab, my inner Walter White is at best, a little confused.

-Having learnt how to deal with how my brain works, and having come to terms with my feelings I now feel that there is an upside to this.
-Well there is an upside to most things if we look hard enough.
-I would like to share 5 aspects of depression that can serve us well in the long run.
+Learning to deal with how my brain works, and having come to terms with my feelings, I now feel that there is an upside to this.
+Truth be told, there is an upside to most things if we look hard enough, that’s why I would like to share 5 aspects of depression that can serve us well in the long run.

 1. Being miserable can actually extend our life